-You will also need a bootable CD, such as The Ultimate Bootable CD for Windows (UBCD4Win).
-This CD will help you repair the system – and, if that fails, it includes a plugin that will let you restore an image/clone created with DriveImage XML.
+You will also need a bootable CD, such as AVG Rescue CD.
+This CD will help you repair the system.

-The combination of DriveImage XML and UBCD4win is rather complicated and you’d better avoid it, if you don’t feel confident when it comes to technical issues.
+The combination of DriveImage XML and a Rescue CD is rather complicated and you’d better avoid it, if you don’t feel confident when it comes to technical issues.
 Easeus Todo Backup and Macrium Reflect are easier to use and they will create themselves a bootable CD.

 2 – Protecting your Personal Files